 What we today call the multiversity does not have one single historical lineage, but brings together a number of different traditions.
 However, academics have since the early universities in Bologna and Paris struggled to establish a respected profession, with limited entry, that was largely self-managing.
 William Clark (2006) describes the “charismatic academics” that emerged in the 18th Century, that cultivated their charisma by insisting on their professorial dignity and by gathering admirers of their lecturing and research achievements.
-This emergence is related to the development of a specific university model, as symbolized by Humboldt University in Germany, originally the University of Berlin, where professors were given “Lehr und Lernfreiheit”, or the freedom to teach and research (Kopetz 2002).
+This emergence is related to the development of a specific university model, as symbolized by the German Humboldt University, where professors were given “Lehr und Lernfreiheit”, or the freedom to teach and research (Kopetz 2002).
 This led to the idea of “academic superstars”, even though in the current research universities, the way to fame has changed from applauding students attending your lecture, to publishing in the most prestigious journals.

 If we think of this “charismatic academic” with a spark of genius as an artist, and their courses as master pieces, a number of things become clear.
-Although the patron of an artist would hope to see the artist deliver a string of masterpieces, one would never thoroughly examine a masterpiece to provide feedback on how next year’s artwork could be “even better”.
+Although the patron of an artist would hope to see the artist deliver a string of master pieces, one would never thoroughly examine a master piece to provide feedback on how next year’s artwork could be “even better”.
 Even less would one want an artwork designed by committee.
 Thus a tenured professor in North America is usually free to teach more or less what he or she wants, and although there is a system of student evaluations, there is no rigorous quality improvement system.
-The same academics that willingly submit their research to review by their peers, will not accept anyone sitting in on their classes, to offer friendly advice at the end, and a course tends to be a personal achievement that disappears when an academic disappears, developed alone, and not shared with others.
+The same academics that willingly submit their research to review by their peers, will not accept anyone sitting in on their classes, to offer friendly advice at the end, and a course is a personal achievement that disappears when an academic disappears, developed alone, and not shared with others.

 However, this is not the only historical model of a university.
 Husén (1991) introduced four different historical models of the university.